pulumi/docs/reference/cli/pulumi_new.md

 ## pulumi new

-Create a new Pulumi project
+Create a new Pulumi project.

 ### Synopsis

-Create a new Pulumi project
+Create a new Pulumi project by creating a Pulumi.yaml file.

 ```
 pulumi new [template|url] [flags]